jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 answers, we can identify the core issues our customers face and find ways to resolve their confusion BEFORE it starts.

+We talk each week about conversations that are getting repetitive, or parts of the app that are confusing, and how we can fix them.
+This lowers overall email volume, which gives us more time to spend with high-touch customers.
+It's a win for everyone.

-We also have the time to look critically at what we're spending our time doing, so that we can constantly improve.
+As a team, we take the time to look critically at what we're doing, so that we can constantly improve.
+Believe me, we've tried a LOT of support experiments that failed, like the time Ben and I took out a Google Ad that pointed to a live video support chat.

+But for me the key is, we're not going to do things the way we did yesterday.
+Because of this constant evolution, I'm confident we're going to invent the future of support.

 ## The Inbox is Only the Beginning